per1234/ThemeTest/README.md

   - **Sketch > Include Library > Add ZIP Library... >** select the downloaded file **> Open**

+#### Editing the Arduino IDE's Theme
+By editing a few files the appearance of the Arduino IDE can easily be modified to your liking.
+This can be useful for improving the visual accessibility or just for aesthetic purposes.

+The theme files are located under a subfolder of the Arduino IDE installation folder.
+- **Windows or Linux**: `lib/theme`
+- **macOS**: `Contents/Resources/Java/lib/theme`

+The Arduino IDE must be restarted before changes to the theme files take effect.

+Note that a few other appearance-related settings are located in the Arduino's **File > Preferences** and also the file preference.txt, which may be found by clicking the link on the line under **File > Preferences > More preferences can be edited directly in the file**.

 #### Suggested Test Procedure
 Pay attention to the contrast between all possible foreground and background colors of text and graphics.
 - **File > Examples > ThemeTest > ThemeTest**